The Papers of James Madison: Project history

 Although three collections of Madison's papers had been published before 1956, the earlier editions were not complete and were also not entirely accurate.
 A new edition, The Papers of James Madison (PJM), was therefore conceived in 1956 to provide a definitive, comprehensive, and accurate representation of Madison's life.

-The PJM editors determined that it was critical to include both incoming and outgoing correspondence in the new edition of Madison's papers.
+The PJM document editors determined that it was critical to include both incoming and outgoing correspondence in the new edition of Madison's papers.
 Previous editions had only published selections from Madison's outgoing correspondence.
 With the omission of incoming correspondence, readers were deprived of the background necessary to understand Madison's own writings.
 Incoming letters can provide clues to the existence of other as-yet-undiscovered Madison correspondence and papers, and also reflect the wide range of concerns Madison dealt with in his public and private life.

 Earlier editions also omitted many of Madison's writings because they were illegible, inaccessible, and/or written in code.
 The PJM project provides a better understanding of all of Madison's writings by methodically collecting, transcribing, and interpreting even the most difficult of his papers.
 Additionally, the PJM project publishes some important third-party materials that are known to have passed through Madison's hands and that demonstrably informed his conduct in significant ways.

 As of 2011, the project has collected nearly 29,000 copies of documents relating to Madison's life, including letters, essays, notes, diaries, account books, ledgers, wills, legal papers, and inventories.
 Since 1962, thirty-three PJM volumes have been published.
 Initially a joint venture between the University of Chicago and the University of Virginia, the PJM project was located in Chicago, Illinois, until 1971, at which time it moved to Charlottesville, Virginia.
 The first ten PJM volumes were published by the University of Chicago Press between 1962 and 1977.
 Since 1977, all volumes have been produced by the University of Virginia Press.